nus-cs2103-AY2324S1/ip/README.md

 Examples:
 * `delete 2` : Deletes the task indexed at 2.
-* `delete -6` : Error message displayed saying "OOPS!!!
-Please provide a valid number within the range.".
+* `delete -6` : Error message displayed saying `OOPS!!!
+Please provide a valid number within the range.`.
-* `delete 8` : If there are less than 8 tasks, an error message is displayed saying "OOPS!!!
-Please provide a valid number within the range.".
+* `delete 8` : If there are less than 8 tasks, an error message is displayed saying `OOPS!!!
+Please provide a valid number within the range.`.

 <br>